-Table 7-1 (Continued) Status of MPO Primary and Secondary Domains
+Table 7-1 (Continued)Status of MPO Primary and Secondary Domains

-Domain Status at MOP/RMP Commencement Secondary Domains Domain A - Final Void Mining has not progressed to the location of the final void at commencement of the MOP/RMP term.
+Domain Status at MOP/RMP Commencement Primary Domains (continued) Domain 4 - Active Void This domain is currently active and subject to ongoing operations.
+Domain 5 - Overburden Emplacement Area This domain is currently active and subject to ongoing operations.
+Rehabilitation of the eastern batters of the Eastern Out of Pit Overburden Emplacement has commenced.
+Secondary Domains Domain A - Final Void Mining has not progressed to the location of the final void at commencement of the MOP/RMP term.
 Domain B - Water Infrastructure and Storage This domain is currently active and subject to ongoing operations.
 Domain C - Rehabilitated Area - Agricultural Land Areas proposed for Agricultural Land post-mining are currently active and subject to ongoing operations.
-Domain D - Rehabilitated Area - Native Woodland/Grassland Approximately 54 ha of Native Woodland/Grassland has been established as at commencement of this MOP/RMP.
+Domain D - Rehabilitated Area - Native Woodland/Grassland Approximately 99 ha of Native Woodland/Grassland has been established as at commencement of this MOP/RMP.